dieum512/Vet-clinic/README.md

 # curriculum-databases-projects-template

+> This template should be used for database related projects at Microverse.
+> Generate your own repository, update this README and edit all files content while working on projects.
+You should not be adding any new files unless asked otherwise.

 ## Getting Started

 This repository includes files with plain SQL that can be used to recreate a database: